A life of courage and adventure

 “I’m grateful that I’m still around today to see my grandson follow in his dad’s footsteps.”

-After a long history of heart issues, which Lawrie calls “fun and games”, it was a natural choice for him and his wife Rae to support the Heart Foundation through our lottery.
-They see their standing order for tickets six times a year as a great way to contribute.
+After a long history of heart issues, which Lawrie calls “fun and games”, it was a natural choice for him and his late wife Rae to support the Heart Foundation through our lottery.
+Their long-running standing order for tickets six times a year was a great way to contribute.

-Now in their 70s, the couple recently decided to include the Heart Foundation in their Wills.
+In recent years the couple decided to include the Heart Foundation in their Wills.

 “The reason we did this was due to my ongoing heart problems,” Lawrie says.
-“It doesn’t affect our current standard of living but we know it will make a real difference to the lives of others.
+“It doesn’t affect my current standard of living but we knew it would make a real difference to the lives of others.
 I felt it was one way of giving back to those who’ve helped me,” he adds.

 He says it was simple to make provision for their family and then allocate funds to the Heart Foundation.